• Skip to primary navigation

 Eggs – To help the cake rise and to add moisture, there are three eggs added to this cake.

-Lemon zest – For a pop of lemony flavour, you’ll need a tablespoon of fresh lemon zest (or the zest from a medium-sized lemon).
+Lemon zest – For a pop of lemony flavor, you’ll need a tablespoon of fresh lemon zest (or the zest from a medium-sized lemon).
 Just use a zester or box grater to finely grate it.

 Flour – White all-purpose flour is used in this cake to keep the texture light.
 While I love to bake with whole wheat flour and spelt flour, sometimes they make cakes a little heavy.